 85 percent of Data Science projects fail to deliver according to Gartner.
 Failures of these projects have different reasons.
-Two of the main reasons are poor business alignment and not focusing on the right business questions and needs.
-In 2018, Mckinsey introduced Analytics Translator as the new must-have role in any organization and estimated that the demand for this role, in the USA only, may reach 2 to 4 million.
+Two of the main reasons are the poor business alignment and not focusing on the right business questions and needs.
+In 2018, Mckinsey introduced Analytics Translator as the new must-have role in any organization and estimated that the demand for this role, in USA only, may reach 2 to 4 million.

 An Analytics Translator helps in bridging the needs of business stakeholders and operational teams (e.g., marketing and supply chain) with the technical expertise of data teams such as data scientists, data engineers, and analytics engineers.
-The analytics translator makes sure that data & AI projects will lead to an impact on scale for the organization.
+The analytics translator makes sure that data & AI projects will lead to impact on scale to the organization.

 In this blog, we consider Google Translate as an analogy to discuss the Why and How aspects of the analytics translator role.
 This blog is very relevant for you if: